Double logistic regression approach to biased positive-unlabeled data: Background

 \section{Background}

 We first introduce basic notations.
 Let $X$ be a random variable corresponding to feature vector, $Y\in\{0,1\}$ be a true class label and $S\in\{0,1\}$ an indicator of an example being labelled ($S=1$) or not ($S=0$).
 We assume that there is some unknown distribution $P_{Y,X,S}$ such that $(Y_i,X_i,S_i), i=1,\ldots,n$ is iid sample drawn from it.
-Observed data consists in $(X_i,S_i),i=1,\ldots,n$ (so called, the single sample scenario).
-Only positive examples ($Y=1$) can be labelled, i.e. $P(S=1|X,Y=0)=0$.
-Thus we know that $Y=1$ when $S=1$ but when $S=0$, $Y$ can be either 1 or 0.
-Our aim is to learn binary posterior distribution of $Y$ given $X=x$ i.e. $y(x)=P(Y=1|X=x)$ and we only observe samples from distribution of $(X,S)$, where $S=Y$ with a certain probability.
-To this end we define binary posterior distribution of $S$ given $x$ as $s(x)=P(S=1|x)$ and propensity score function $e(x)=P(S=1|Y=1,x)$ and we note that
+Observed data consists of $(X_i,S_i),i=1,\ldots,n$ (so called, the single sample scenario).
+Only positive examples ($Y=1$) can be labelled, i.e. $P(S=1\vert X,Y=0)=0$.
+Thus we know that $Y=1$ when $S=1$ but when $S=0$, label $Y$ can be either 1 or 0.
+Our aim is to learn binary posterior distribution of $Y$ given $X=x$ i.e. $y(x)=P(Y=1\vert X=x)$ and we only observe samples from distribution of $(X,S)$, where $S=Y$ with a certain probability.
+To this end we define a binary {\it posterior distribution function of $S$ given $x$} as $s(x)=P(S=1\vert x)$ and {\it a propensity score function} $e(x)=P(S=1\vert Y=1,x)$.
+We note that

-as $P(S=1|Y=0,x)=0$.
+as $P(S=1\vert Y=0,x)=0$.
 In the following we assume that $e(x)$ may depend on $x$ that is we do not impose restrictive and hard to verify Selected Completely at Random (SCAR) assumption.
-To be more precise we still impose Selected at Random (SAR) assumption which states that $e(x)$ does not depend on distribution of $(Y,X)$ in the sense that for two distributions $P_{Y,X,S}$ and $P_{Y',X',S}$ propensity scores are the same.
-This in particular implies that $e(x)$ does not depend on $y(x)$.
-We note that $e(x)$ plays a role of a nuisance functional parameter and our primary objective is to estimate $y(x)$.\\ We stress that in parallel to the single sample scenario, the case-control (c-c) scenario is frequently considered for PU data.
-In this scenario in addition to the labelled data obtained as above we have at our disposal unlabelled sample drawn from {\it the marginal distribution} of $X$.
-The form of the second sample makes the inference problem very different (and in general easier) than that studied here.
+We note that SCAR assumption implies that the distribution of $X$ for labelled data coincides with its distribution in the positive class, but this is not true in general.
+This makes inference much harder task in the general setting as the distribution of the labelled data is biased.
+We note that $e(x)$ plays a role of a nuisance functional parameter and our primary objective is to estimate $y(x)$.

+We stress that in parallel to the single sample scenario, the case-control (c-c) scenario is frequently considered for PU data.
+In this scenario in addition to the labelled data from the positive class we have at our disposal unlabelled sample drawn from {\it the marginal distribution} of $X$.
+The form of the second sample makes the inference problem different (and in general easier) than that studied here.
 Moreover, solutions obtained for c-c case are not transferable to the single sample case.
 For approaches developed for c-c case see e.g. \cite{Kiryo2017} and \cite{kato2019}.